diffblue/cbmc/src/pointer-analysis/README.md

 same data.

-Alternative approaches to the same problem include \ref irept sharing (but this only shares when a copy is taken; two identical irepts arrived at by different routes will not be shared) and \ref merge_irept (which does merge identical ireps, but is still more expensive to compare than numbers).
+Alternative approaches to the same problem include \ref irept sharing (but this only shares when a copy is taken; two identical ireps arrived at by different routes will not be shared) and \ref merge_irept (which does merge identical ireps, but is still more expensive to compare than numbers).